-The Escort Passport Max Ci (and Max Ci 360) twins succeed the Passport 9500ci, the remote (built-in) model we considered the best ever.
-Like its forebear, the Escort Max Ci includes laser jammers, the only defense against light-based technology.
+The Escort Passport Max Ci twins, the Ci ($2,995 MSRP) and Ci 360 ($3,495 MSRP) succeed the Passport 9500ci, the remote (built-in) model we considered the best ever.
+Like their forebear, both versions of the Escort Max Ci include laser jammers, the only defense against light-based technology.

 These are an upgraded design said to offer protection from variable-pulse laser guns able to outwit most laser jammers.

-Otherwise identical, the Max Ci 360 ($3,495), comes with two rear laser jammers and a rear radar antenna.
+Otherwise identical, the Max Ci 360 comes with two extra laser jammers, for the rear, and a rear radar antenna.
 This lets it indicate whether a radar or laser threat is coming from the front or rear, a feature introduced on the Max 360 windshield-mounted model.
 The extra hardware also allows it to counter lasers targeting the back of the vehicle.

 The Max Ci and Max Ci 360 feature sets are identical except for display options.
 With its rear radar antenna, the Max Ci 360 can offer seven settings for displaying alerts.
 Learn more about the advanced display options.